 - Any impact injuries, such as from a car or bicycle accident, or falls from heights

-Children's Health has the only pediatric Level I ER/Trauma Program in North Texas and all our doctors are specially trained in treating children.
-Learn more about our ER locations and why it is important to choose a pediatric emergency department.
+Emergency rooms are open 24 hours a day, 7 days a week.
+Children's Health has the only pediatric Level I ER/Trauma Program in North Texas and all care team members are specially trained in treating children.
+Learn more about our ER locations and why it is important to choose a pediatric emergency department

-When to take a child to urgent care
+When should I take my child to urgent care?

 It is usually best to take your child to an urgent care center if: